canvascomputing/malwi-box/README.md

 ## Limitations

 - Audit hooks cannot be bypassed from Python, but native code can
-- `ctypes.dlopen` is blocked by default to prevent native bypasses
-- Requires Python 3.10+
+- Here it is important to review which executables are allow-listed